All Episodes

 Also, on the positive side, there could be something.

-He's an attorney, he was the Obama White House counsel, uh now charged by federal prosecutors for lies and in Ukrainian work in his case.
+He was the Obama White House counsel, now charged by federal prosecutors for lies and Ukrainian work in his case, lying, hiding information related to the work.

 What's your reaction to that?

-So uh look, the law's in place.
+So look, the law's in place.

-I think that if you are working for a foreign government and you're lobbying on their behalf, uh you should have to register.
+I think that if you are working for a foreign government and you're lobbying on their behalf, you should have to register.

-That's why we that's why we have the law.
+That's why we have the law.

-So, you know, hopefully this this will set uh a marker down and make sure that you know every lobbyist, everybody in the swamp that's gonna uh that's gonna work for a foreign government.
+So, you know, hopefully this will set a marker down and make sure that every lobbyist, everybody in the swamp that's going to work for a foreign government, look, let me just say, it's not a crime to work for a foreign government.

-With the release of these closed door testimonies, and we've had a number of them now.
+With the release of these closed-door testimonies, and we've had a number of them now.

-We learned that Bruce Orr, in fact, uh warned everybody about the steel dossier, telling everybody Clinton paid for it.
+Bruce and Nelly Orr, for example, we learned that Bruce Orr, in fact, warned everybody about the Steele dossier, telling everybody Clinton paid for it.

-Remember, the money was funneled through a law firm to an op research firm hiring Christopher Steele and former MI6 agent, and that was not highlighted, we're told in the FISA application at all.
+Remember, the money was funneled through a law firm to an op research firm hiring Christopher Steele, a former MI6 agent.

-It was basically a a random footnote about might have a political taint to it rather than speaking boldly and clearly that the opposition party paid for it.
+It was basically a random footnote about might have a political taint to it rather than speaking boldly and clearly that the opposition party paid for it.

 So when we look at all of those things, I want to just dig down here.